 The Cheek Brushes

 T-4 Blush Brush (5,000 yen):This completely round brush is best described as a flattened-dome, like the bottom side of a pompom if it is left to sit on a flat surface too long.
 It’s much more evident in person than in pictures.
 The T-4’s head starts tapering quite late towards the tip which give the brush a lot of body and resilience.
 The head size itself by volume is medium, but the surface area is on the large side due to the flat top which increase contact with the skin so it can be used for blush and bronzer effectively.
-It is larger than the Hakuhodo 210 and less dense, but the brush head is more flexible and conforming.
+Before you ask, it is significantly larger than the Hakuhodo 210 and less dense; the brush head is more flexible and conforming.

-The head is very springy and on the slightly firmer side so it is also stable enough for wiping away excess product after initial application or doing a final blend to finish the face.
+The head is very springy and on the slightly firmer side due to being densely packed at the base where it sprouts from the ferrule so it is also stable enough for wiping away excess product after initial application or doing a final blend to finish the face.
 The hairs on this one are slightly textured and wavy.
 It doesn’t matter as much for this brush because I mainly use the top of it and this only really experience the tips.
 I don’t drag it parallel to my skin but the waviness cause the hairs to be a bit unruly during the wash-and-dry process.
 This one requires a brush guard for sure when it comes to travel and storage.